Obstructed

 Genesis 31:31-32, Jasher 31:49

-For Jacob knew not that Rachel had stolen them.
+Jacob didn’t know that Rachel had stolen the images.

 Laban searches the tents for the images